J-Jurza/Electricity-Demand-Forecasting/README.md

 ## Project Status

-This project is a capstone project for a Master of Data Science degree, signifying its importance in applying theoretical knowledge to solve real-world problems.
-The project is currently in the analysis phase, with ongoing efforts to refine the models and techniques used.
+This project is a group capstone project for a UNSW Master of Data Science degree, signifying its importance in applying theoretical knowledge to solve real-world problems.
+The project was delivered with an industry-based final report outlining findings and suggestions for further research.

 ## Methodology